bryanjlim/attendance-blockchain-system/README.md

 # attendance-blockchain-system

 A web service for clubs and organizations at Issaquah High School to take attendance and export attendance data.
-It also happens to utlize a blockchain (that is not decentralized yet).
+It also happens to utlize a blockchain (that is not decentralized yet). <br />

+Uses ReactJS and crypto-js <br />

 Components:
 -	The attendance blockchain to store attendance data